How to Use a Trigger Point Ball Effectively

 How to use massage ball on neck

 Lie down on your back, with your knees bent and feet on the floor, like you are about to perform stomach crunches.
-Place the trigger point handheld massage ball in the centre of your neck (lie on it).
+Place the trigger point handheld massage ball in the center of your neck (lie on it).

 Start gently by turning your head from side to side.
 You can also tuck your chin under and then release.
-Most of all, start slow and don’t do this if you’re nursing an injury to this area – that’s best dealt with alongside a qualified therapist.
+Most of all, start slow and don’t do this if you’re nursing an injury in this area – that’s best dealt with alongside a qualified therapist.

 how to use a trigger point ballhow to use a trigger point ballhow to use a trigger point ball